puppetlabs/puppet-docs/source/pe/3.2/console_event-inspector.markdown

 ![Failed Resources view][resource-failure]

 Next, you drill down further by clicking on the failed resource in the detail pane.
 Note that the left pane now displays the failed resource info that was in the detail pane previously.
 This helps you stay aware of the context you're searching in.
-You can use the arrow button next to the left pane or the breadcrumb trail at the top to step back through the process if you wish.
-(Note that the back button on your browser may not give you the expected result.)
+You can use the arrow button next to the left pane, the breadcrumb trail at the top, or the back button in your browser to step back through the process, if you wish.

 After clicking the failed resource, the detail pane now shows every node it failed on.
+You bookmark this page and email the link to your team so they can see the specifics of the failure.
 You click on the most recent failure, and the detail pane loads the specifics of the failure including the config version associated with the run and the specific line of code and manifest where the error occurs.
 You see from the error message that the error was caused by the manifest trying to set the owner of the file resource to a non-existent user (`Message: Could not find user www-data`) on the intended platform.

 ![Failed Resource Detail view][resource-detail]